Submissions

 If authors use sections and subsections to structure their article, sections must be numbered with Arabic numerals (such as e.g.: 1.
 Introduction), and must be identified with section and sub-section numbers (e.g., 1.1.
 Subsection).

-Footnotes should be used instead of endnotes, and they should be Arial 11 point.
+Footnotes should be used instead of endnotes, and they should be in Arial 11 point.
 They should be numbered consecutively using Arabic numerals and should be typed at the bottom of the page to which they refer.
 Authors should place a line above the footnote, so that it is set off from the text.
+Please refrain from using footnotes as a substitute for the reference list which is at the end of the paper.
+Footnotes should only be used if the information provided is not suitable to include in the text.

 6. Illustrations (tables, images, diagrams, charts etc.):